 Failure to comply with these terms may result in termination of this service.

-When textbooks or course materials are required by students before they are available in alternate formats, students will be directed to the High Tech Center & Library Quiet Room to use a reading software (Kurzweil) that scans and reads printed material.
+When textbooks or course materials are required by students before they are available in alternate formats, students will be directed to the High Tech Center and Library Quiet Room to use a reading software (Kurzweil) that scans and reads printed material.

 Students may also use a variety of associative technology software and hardware in the High Tech Center to meet their immediate needs to convert textbooks, handouts and other course materials into their preferred format.
 Among the choices, students may use an advanced easy-to-use scan and read system (Kurzweil) that converts text into an on-screen visual presentation of the scanned text and images, and then reads the words aloud in clear, natural-sounding synthetic speech.
 In addition, this speech can be audio taped as it is being read.
 This program has additional benefits as a compensatory aid to improve reading speed and comprehension.